 The occupational therapy process includes an OT evaluation before care starts.
 Here are the four steps your family can expect when starting occupational therapy:

 Approve OT plan.
-The therapist develops a care plan with individualized goals and customized interventions based on your child’s needs.
+The therapist develops a care plan with individualized goals and customized interventions based on your needs.
 You can also share any specific goals or concerns before approving the OT plan.